ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 ## Functionality
 This tutorial explain how to use the Deep Learning Sensor Fusion for Pedestrian Detection ROS package.

+The simulation are divided into two parts: extrinsic parameters matrix and network simulations

 The system operates in two different modes:

 *  simulator mode